beckelmw/digital-garden/code/creating-a-digital-garden-with-github-markdown-and-cloudflare-workers.md

 ### ESBuild

-This is my build.js file for the worker using the [ESBuild's programmatic api](https://esbuild.github.io/getting-started/):
+This is my build.js file for the worker using [ESBuild's programmatic api](https://esbuild.github.io/getting-started/):

 ```
 import * as esbuild from "esbuild";